 Te Kōhanga Reo – whānau-led Māori immersion early childhood settings which provide services for children from birth to five years.
 Te Kōhanga Reo settings involve whānau in decision making and management and a supportive and caring environment for mokopuna.

-Playcentres – community based early education and care services which are run by parents and member families, with the support of the national body, Playcentre Aotearoa.
-Programmes focus on parent led learning through play for children aged zero to six, and there are educational opportunities for adults too.
+Playcentres – community-based early education and care services which are run cooperatively by parents and member families, with the support of the national body, Playcentre Aotearoa.
+Programmes focus on parent-led learning through play for children aged zero-six, and there are educational opportunities for adults, too.
 Sessions last for two-and-a-half to four hours and the ratio of adults to children ranges from 1:5 to 1:3.
 Licensed playcentres are funded by the Ministry of Education and child care subsidies may apply.

 Playgroups – community groups which are run by parents and whānau volunteers.
 Limited hours of up to four hours per day.
 Playgroups are often located in community/church halls and are not licensed.
 Certificated playgroups receive funding and support from the Ministry of Education.
 Playgroups may offer language and cultural immersion, or follow educational philosophies likes Montessori or Steiner.

 Nanny - employed by the family on either a live-in or live-out basis to undertake all tasks related to the care of children.
 Duties are generally restricted to child care and the domestic tasks related to child care.
 A nanny may not have had formal training though they often have experience.
-A nanny's working week ranges from forty to sixty hours per week.
+A nanny's working week ranges from 40 to 60 per week.

 Nanny Sharing – employed by two families in the same capacity as a nanny undertaking tasks related to the care of children.
 If you are interested in having a nanny care for your children but are reluctant due to the expense, nanny sharing with another family maybe the solution.